 I’m still a kid.

 Chapter Thirty VI

 We return near three, Taylor has a couple of pairs of jeans, cute shorts, a pair of espadrilles, tasteful costume jewelry, earrings, plastic bracelets, an ankle chain.
-She didn’t go for ten year old cute, but she didn’t go for hoochie either.
 Her flaxen blond hair now just light auburn, we didn’t cut much, to her chin instead of shoulder length.

 Taylor, “Thank you, for everything.”

 Nikko, “Our pleasure.”